Sorry, you need to enable JavaScript to visit this website.

 Streets have the ability to define a city, providing visitors with incredible entertainment and nightlife, beautiful street art, award-winning restaurants, rich history, and often many iconic landmarks.

-While streets can give way to road rage and force you to be stuck in bumper-to-bumper traffic, there are many streets that are so incredibly loved and famous that they have become top tourist attractions.
+While streets can give way to road rage and bumper‑to‑bumper traffic, many are so incredibly loved and famous that they have become top tourist attractions.

 So, we’ve gathered a list of some of the world’s most famous streets, boulevards, avenues, and roads that will no doubt leave a lasting impression.

-To make sure you remain on Easy Street, be sure to consider travel insurance in order to protect yourself financially should you run into any travel disruptions along the way.
+To make sure you remain on Easy Street, be sure to consider travel insurance for added peace of mind, should you run into any travel disruptions along the way.

 Broadway: New York City, USA

-Not only is Broadway one of New York City’s most famous streets, but it’s also the city’s oldest north-south main thoroughfare.
+Not only is Broadway one of New York City’s most famous streets, but it’s also one of the city’s oldest north-south main thoroughfares.

-Running nearly 21 kilometres through the city, the city was once known as the Wickquasgeck Trail to its early Native American inhabitants.
-It would later be named Heeren Straat or “Gentleman’s Way” by the Dutch before the British would eventually rename it Broadway for its unusually long width.
+Running nearly 21 kilometres through the city, the street was once known as the Wickquasgeck Trail by its early Native American inhabitants.
+It was later referred to as Heeren Straat, or “Gentlemen’s Way”, during Dutch rule, before being renamed Broadway under British governance, a name believed to reference its width.

 Today, Broadway is home to New York City’s famous Theatre District as well as Times Square, where the annual New Year’s Eve Ball Drop takes place.

-Broadway was one of the first New York City streets to be illuminated by electric bulbs and the street continues to shine brightly, attracting tens of millions of visitors each year who come to see Times Square and the Theatre District.
+Broadway was one of the first New York City streets to be illuminated by electric bulbs, and the street continues to shine brightly, , drawing millions of visitors each year who come to see Times Square and the Theatre District.

 La Rambla: Barcelona, Spain

-Barcelona’s most famous street, La Rambla is where most visitors flock to when they visit the city.
+Barcelona’s most famous street, La Rambla, is where most visitors flock when they visit the city.

-The kilometre-long, tree-lined pedestrian street is home to numerous kiosks selling everything from flowers to souvenirs and a host of attractions can be seen along the route.
+The roughly 1.2‑kilometre‑long, tree-lined pedestrian street is home to numerous kiosks selling everything from flowers to souvenirs, and a host of attractions can be seen along the route.

-Some come to check out Casa Bruno Quadros, also known as the Umbrella House, while others aim to drink from the Font de Canaletes fountain which supposedly ensures you will one day return to the city.
+Some come to check out Casa Bruno Quadros, also known as the Umbrella House, while others aim to drink from the Font de Canaletes fountain, which is said to ensure you will one day return to the city.

 Abbey Road: London, England